soheeparklee/soheeparklee.github.io/_posts/2025-10-21-DAW-system-2-2-OS-timeline.md

 - ✔️ **Window 11**
 - did not occupy the market bc it has HW needs
 - to use `Window 11`, we need a chip that is called `TPN` build on the motherboard
-- so in order to update to `window 11`, you totally need to throw away and ahange your computer as well
+- so in order to update to `window 11`, you totally need to throw away and change your computer hardware as well
-- ppl do not want to throw away their computer for updating for` window 11`
+- ppl do not want to throw away their computer for updating for `window 11`
 - Developers should listen to customer needs, if ppl will not throw away computer for your OS, you cannot develop this OS with special chip.

 - 👉🏻 **So to summarize...**